Nice, France: Live Weather

 You're bound to see plenty of sun throughout the season, but June and July are the sunniest months with an average of 14 hours of sunshine per day.
 May sees around 12 hours, but in August and September the hours begin to diminish as the city moves into autumn, with an average of 13 and 12 hours respectively.

 In May the average sea temperatures are still a fairly cool 18°C, rising in June to 22°C. The Mediterranean Sea peaks in temperature at 23°C in July and August, but is generally pleasant to swim in throughout the season.
 However, if the mistral blows it can push the warm sea water away from the shore, allowing cooler water to come up from below.
 In September the sea cools down to a relatively pleasant 22°C.

 Summertime is the ideal time to visit Nice; the promenades are filled with good food, good wine and this is merely capped off by the exquisite Mediterranean weather conditions.

-Spring, from March till May, sees a steady return of the warmth, plenty of sunshine but little change in rainfall.
+Spring, from March till May, marks the start of the spiral towards the warm, balmy summer months in Nice.
+The crowds begin to pick up and the city comes back to life.
+After the winter months there is a steady return of the warmth, plenty of sunshine but little change in rainfall.
 The average high temperature climbs to a mild 15°C in March, 17°C in April and 20°C in May.
-From mid April it is not unheard of for the sun to push temperatures up to the low 20s.
+From mid-April it is not unheard of for the sun to push temperatures up to the low 20s.

 Spring brings the European festival season and flowering countryside, so it is a popular time to visit.
 The beaches and museums aren't quite as busy as when the summer crowds arrive.